wjdenny/wjdenny.github.io/content/@2017ortmeierhooper_linguistically.md

 - Chapter 9: [[@2017demüeller_digital|Digital Dreams: The Rhetorical Power of Online Resources for DREAM Act Activists]]
 - Chapter 10: [[@2017choudhury_begali|Bengali-Speaking Multilingual Writers in Transition into Community College]]
 - Chapter 11: [[@2017kiernan_immigrant|Immigrant Mosaics: Advancing Multilingual Education in Canadian Postsecondary Settings]]

+Part III
+> Recent studies by Kanno and Kangas (2014) suggest that students may gain access into colleges and universities, but that does not necessarily guarantee their preparation or their success. [page 169]

+> like Linda Adler-Kassner (2008), we believe that the work of scholars and administrators can be both strategic and idealistic. [page 169]

 - Chapter 12: [[@2017wojahn_first|When the First Language You Use is not English: Challenges of Language Minority College Composition Students]]
 - Chapter 13: [[@2017harrison_envisioning|Re-envisioning Faculty Development When Multilingualism is the New Norm: Conversations on First-Year Writing at a Hispanic-Serving University]]
 - Chapter 14: [[@2017monty_transitional|Transitional Access and Integrated Complexity: Interconnecting People, Research, and Media for Transnational Writing Students]]